-The UWI Seismic Research Centre also has an abridged version, which can be found on their website.
+The UWI Seismic Research Centre also has an abridged version, which can be found on its website.

 In Trinidad and Tobago, we generally experience events that cause shaking resulting in MMI values less than IV.
-The strong M6.9 earthquake on 21st August 2018, the average MMI value was IV, with the maximum values of VIII.
+With the strong M6.9 earthquake on 21st August 2018, the average MMI value was IV, with the maximum value of VIII.

-Peak ground acceleration (PGA) is the effective Peak Ground Acceleration during the earthquake.
+Peak ground acceleration (PGA) is the effective Peak Ground Acceleration during an earthquake.
 That is the maximum horizontal ground acceleration excluding high-frequency spikes.
 PGA of the M6.9 quake in stations across Port of Spain ranged from 0.16g to 0.27g.
-More information can be found on the preliminary report compiled by the UWI Seismic Research Center.

 Earthquake Magnitude/Intensity Comparison